Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Autoimmune hearing loss is a potentially reversible form of hearing loss defined by rapidly progressive sensorineural loss and a characteristic recovery with immunosuppressive therapy.
-The pathogenesis of the disorder is uncertain, but damage to inner ear structures is thought to occur through an immune-mediated process.
+The disorder’s pathogenesis is uncertain, but damage to inner ear structures is thought to occur through an immune-mediated process.
 In this article, the authors review the current understanding of the disorder.
-Cogan syndrome is included as well.
 The authors also provide an update on treatments for autoimmune hearing loss.

 Autoimmune sensorineural hearing loss is a well-described clinical entity with an uncertain pathogenesis.
-Known also as "immune-mediated sensorineural hearing loss," "autoimmune inner-ear disease," and "steroid-responsive sensorineural hearing loss," this disorder is one of only a few forms of sensorineural hearing loss that can be treated.
+Known also as "immune-mediated sensorineural hearing loss," "autoimmune inner-ear disease," and "steroid-responsive sensorineural hearing loss," this disorder is one of only a few forms of sensorineural hearing loss that can be treated with the expectation of significant improvement in auditory acuity.

-An immune response directed against the inner ear resulting in hearing loss was first described in 1979 (67).
-McCabe described sensorineural hearing loss in 18 patients with a variable presentation of progressive bilateral asymmetrical sensorineural hearing loss accompanied by vestibular symptoms.
-These patients showed negative serologic testing, with the notable exception of a positive response to inner-ear antigens.
+An immune response directed against the inner ear resulting in sensorineural hearing loss was first described in 1979 (75).
+McCabe described sensorineural hearing loss in 18 patients with a variable presentation of progressive bilateral asymmetrical sensorineural hearing loss accompanied by vestibular symptoms and a positive serologic response to inner-ear antigens.
 Treatment with dexamethasone and cyclophosphamide substantially improved hearing.
-The distinctive clinical course, laboratory findings, and clinical response to immune therapy raised the specter of this entity to being autoimmune mediated.
-Subsequent literature described a characteristic clinical presentation to include rapid onset (usually unilateral), as well as a more slowly progressing form of sensorineural hearing loss (68).
+The distinctive clinical course, laboratory findings, and clinical response to immune therapy suggested that this entity is autoimmune-mediated.
+Subsequent literature described a characteristic clinical presentation to include rapid onset (usually unilateral) and a more slowly progressing form of sensorineural hearing loss (76).

-A condition referred to as "steroid-responsive bilateral sensorineural hearing loss" appeared in the literature in the 1980s (49).
+A condition referred to as "steroid-responsive bilateral sensorineural hearing loss" appeared in the literature in the 1980s (54).
 Several patients diagnosed with idiopathic sensorineural hearing loss showed improvement in audiologic measurements following steroid therapy and subsequent deterioration of auditory sensitivity on discontinuation of treatment.
-These patients also revealed elevated serum levels of immune complexes that responded to steroid treatment (48).
-Earlier was described an immune complex-mediated disorder with features of vasculitis that targeted the inner ear and improved with glucocorticoids (107).
+These patients also revealed elevated serum levels of immune complexes that responded to steroid treatment (53).
+Also described was an immune complex-mediated disorder with features of vasculitis that targeted the inner ear and improved with glucocorticoids (122).

-Although rigid diagnostic criteria for autoimmune sensorineural hearing loss are currently not defined, the hallmark features of progressive sensorineural hearing loss and steroid responsiveness are widely recognized features.
+Although diagnostic criteria for autoimmune sensorineural hearing loss have not been established, the hallmark features of progressive sensorineural hearing loss and steroid responsiveness are widely recognized features.

 • Autoimmune hearing loss is believed to constitute less than 1% of all cases of acute/subacute sensorineural hearing loss. | |